FAQs

 What is pet food supplement?

-Pet food supplement is a mixture of ground organ meat and bones from our cattle and poultry.
+Pet food supplement is a mixture of ground organ meat and bones from our poultry.
 It is offered frozen in 1 lb packages and once thawed, is ready to serve to your pet.
 As with any changes to your pet’s diet, we suggest incorporating a small amount of the pet food supplement and then gradually increasing the amount, as you pet becomes used to it.

 Do you have any cooking tips?